Destruction of country houses in 20th-century Britain: Town and Country Planning Act 1932

 The Town and Country Planning Act 1932 was chiefly concerned with development and new planning regulations.
 However, amongst the small print was Clause 17, which permitted a town council to prevent the demolition of any property within its jurisdiction.
 This unpopular clause clearly intruded on the "Englishman's home is his castle" philosophy, and provoked similar aristocratic fury to that seen in 1911.
 The Marquess of Hartington thundered: "Clause 17 is an abominably bad clause, these buildings have been preserved to us not by Acts of Parliament, but by the loving care of generations of free Englishmen who...did not know what a District Council was".
 The marquess, so against enforced preservation, was in fact a member of the Royal Commission of Ancient and Historical Monuments, in the House of Lords, the very body which oversaw the implementation of the acts intended to enforce preservation.

 Thus, when the Act was finally passed after approval from the House of Lords, the final paragraph excluded from the act "any building included in a list of monuments published by the Commissioners of Works" and more tellingly did not "affect any powers of the Commissioners of Works."
 Ironically, eighteen years later, on the untimely death of the marquess, by then Duke of Devonshire, his son was forced to surrender to the state, in lieu of death duties, one of England's most historic country houses, Hardwick Hall, now owned by the National Trust.
-The Devonshire's London house, Devonshire House had been demolished in 1920, and its site redeveloped.
+The Devonshires' London house, Devonshire House had been demolished in 1920, and its site redeveloped.